Joe Thein

 Joe Thein (born 17 July 1991 in Esch-sur-Alzette) is a Luxembourgish politician and former councillor.

 He is living in Lamadelaine in the commune of Pétange.
 He supports the philosophy of conservatism by Edmund Burke.

 After obtaining his commercial diploma at the Lycée Technique Mathias Adam, he worked as a flight attendant at the Luxembourgish airline Luxair.
 Subsequently, he began studies in history at the University of Luxembourg.
+He is currently working as secretary of management.

 Political career

 ADR

 He was a member of ADR from 2008 to 2017.
 He joined the party on 14 July 2008 at the age of 16 as well as its youth organization in 2009.
 After five years of vice-presidency, he was elected on 16 March 2015 in Luxembourg City as chairman of the youth organization adrenalin.
 He was also the vice-president of the ADR South region and local section of Pétange, represented in the national and executive board of the party.

 In the local elections held on 9 October 2011 he ran at the age of 20 for a seat in the council of Pétange obtaining 403 voices (230 list voices) and the first and only seat for ADR, enabling the party's first local success in the municipality.
 At the general meeting of the Pétange section, he got designated as head of the list for the upcoming local elections on 8 October 2017.

 In the Luxembourg General election held on 20 October 2013 he ran for a seat in the Chamber of Deputies for the south, obtaining 5234 voices (3828 list voices) placing him fourth on the list.